Urethramancer/lbapi/README.md

 ## Possible features
 - Managing other products than just domains
 - Reseller management
+- Interactive mode using a fancy terminal interface.

 ## Dependencies
 1. Go, currently tested with v1.8.x+.